SanjeevaRDodlapati/QeMLflow/docs/development/DEVELOPMENT_HISTORY.md

-# ChemML Development History & Milestones
+# QeMLflow Development History & Milestones

 *Consolidated from all phase reports and development documentation*

 ## 📅 **Development Timeline**

 ### **Phase 4-8: Core Framework Enhancement (June 2025)**
-*Complete enhancement of ChemML from basic library to production-ready framework*
+*Complete enhancement of QeMLflow from basic library to production-ready framework*

 ---